 The American Express Gold and Everyday Preferred Cards are the issuer’s two mid-tier travel cards.
 The former solely occupied Amex’s mid-tier from 1966 to 2014 when the latter was released.
 Both American Express cards are fantastic options for travelers.
 But they earn in different categories and have different perks and sign-up bonuses to outweigh their annual fees.

 As with everything in point and miles, your mileage may vary.
-Someone might find the Gold better for him while their best friend mind like the Everyday Preferred better.
+Someone might find the Gold better for him while their best friend might like the Everyday Preferred better.

-Both cards earn Membership Rewards (MR) points and are part of the Amex “ecosystem”.
+Both cards earn MR points and are part of the Amex “ecosystem”.
 Points earned from either card can be transferred to any of Amex’s transfer partners.

-The Gold Card earns 4x points at US Grocery Stores and US Restaurants.
+The Gold Card earns 4x points at Restaurants worldwide and Grocery Stores stateside.
 There is an annual spend limit of $25,000 total for both categories.
-In other words, if you spend more than $25,000 on dining and groceries, you will earn 1 point per dollar.
+Therefore, you will earn 1 point per dollar if you spend more than $25,000 on dining and groceries.

 The Everyday Preferred earns 3x points at US Grocery Stores and 2x points at US Gas Stations.
 The kicker with this card is its 50% points bonus that can be earned after using your card 30 times per month.
 You can earn up to 4.5x at US Grocery Stores and 3x at US Gas Stations with the bonus.